facebookexperimental/moq-encoder-player/README.md

   - Click "Start"
 - Load player webpage, url: http://localhost:8080/demo/player/?local
   - Copy `Track Name` from encoder webpage and paste it into Receiver demuxer `Track Name`
+  - Check that "Media packager expected" matches the encoder's "Media packager" (both default to CMSF, nothing on the wire negotiates it)
   - Click "Start"

 ENJOY YOUR POCing!!! :-)